Finishing Strong:

 Supporting Student and Teacher Motivation and Focus in Term 4

-Regardless of your feeling going into the new term, the good news is that there are evidence-based strategies, not only to “manage” the next weeks but also to keep the motivation to engage higher, helping you and your students to stay focused and proud right to the end of Term 4.
+Regardless of your feelings going into the new term, the good news is that there are evidence-based strategies to not only “manage” the next weeks but also to keep motivation high.
+These strategies can help you and your students stay focused and proud right to the end of Term 4.

 Why Motivation Dips in Term 4

-By this time of year many students and teachers are mentally and emotionally tired, having a high cognitive load after months of learning and teaching.
-A sense of “the end is near” can also reduce the intrinsic motivation.
+By this time of year, many students and teachers are mentally and emotionally tired.
+They have a high cognitive load after months of learning and teaching.
+A sense of “the end is near” can also reduce intrinsic motivation.

-Even though fatigue can be partially responsible for decreased engagement, Hargreaves at al. (2022) suggested that distress can be built over time and encouraged teachers to monitor subtle signals of disengagement (e.g. withdrawal, not attempting, off-task behaviour) and respond in a preventative manner.
-This can be done by doing wellness check ins with the students regularly throughout the year as well as referring them to mental health professionals, such as a psychologist when needed.
+Even though fatigue can be partially responsible for decreased engagement, Hargreaves et al. (2022) suggested that distress can build over time.
+They encouraged teachers to monitor subtle signals of disengagement, such as withdrawal, lack of effort, or off-task behaviour.
+Responding in a preventative manner is crucial.
+Regular wellness check-ins with students throughout the year can help, as can referring them to mental health professionals, such as a psychologist, when needed.

 Boost Motivation with Small Shifts